Shorter Oxford English Dictionary: Fourth edition

-The New SOED was prepared under the editorship of Lesley Brown 1980-1993 and was the first complete revision of the dictionary and should be considered a re-abridgement of the SOED and its supplements.
-The whole text was completely revised for the Fourth Edition, which was published in 1993 as the New Shorter Oxford English Dictionary.
-The book attempted to include all English words which had substantial currency after 1700, plus the vocabulary of Shakespeare, John Milton, Edmund Spenser and the King James Version.
+The fourth edition was prepared under the supervision of Lesley Brown between 1980 and 1993, and was the first revision of the entire text of the dictionary, a re-abridgement of the OED and its supplements.
+Published in 1993 as the New Shorter Oxford English Dictionary, the book attempted to include all English words which had substantial currency after 1700, plus the vocabulary of Shakespeare, John Milton, Edmund Spenser and the King James Version of the Bible.
 As a historical dictionary, it includes obsolete words if they are used by major authors and earlier meanings where they explain the development of a word.
 Headwords are traced back to their earliest usage.
-Includes 97,600 headwords, 25,250 variant spellings, 500,000 definitions, 87,400 illustrative quotations and 7,333 sources of quotations (including 5,519 individual authors).
+The fourth edition includes 97,600 headwords, 25,250 variant spellings, 500,000 definitions, 87,400 illustrative quotations and 7,333 sources of quotations (including 5,519 individual authors).